-New Home Sales and Prices Both Gain in Jacksonville According to Freshest Data
+New Home Sales and Prices Both Climb in Jacksonville According to Newest Data

 Pricing and Mortgage Trends

-The average per-unit price of newly sold homes grew year-over-year to $263,495 in December, up 6.5% from last year.
-This hike is smaller than the 7.0% lift in November year-over-year.
+The average price of new homes grew year-over-year in January to $263,596 per unit, a rise of 5.6%.
+This hike is smaller than the 6.2% surge in December year-over-year.

 The average mortgage size on newly sold homes rose year-over-year along with the average price of new homes.
 The average mortgage size rose to $227,360 in January, marking a 4.9% gain compared with a year earlier.
 In December 2013, average mortgage size grew 2.5% from a year earlier.